Will my home insurance be affected by home improvements?

 If you’re in any doubt, then it’s usually an indication to call your insurer to check whether you’re covered.

 If accidental damage cover is included in your home insurance then you should be covered for smaller mistakes such as breaking a window or drilling through a pipe, but if you are taking on larger structural changes then you should look at taking out a self-build insurance policy to ensure you are covered.

 Will my home insurance premium go up?

 This depends on what work you are having done.
 An extension for example, where you are adding extra rooms, fixtures and fittings, may increase your premium as the cost to rebuild in event of a claim would likely be more.

 If your premium increases dramatically or your provider won’t cover you, you can compare quotes through MoneySuperMarket to look for a good deal while the building work is taking place.

-If you’re looking for a home insurance policy to cover your home improvements, you can use MoneySuperMarket’s home insurance comparison tool to search for the level of cover that’s most suitable for you and compare quotes from a variety of providers.
+If you’re looking for a home insurance policy to cover your home improvements, you can compare quotes from MoneySuperMarket’s leading panel of providers.

 We’ll show you the cost of the policies and exactly what they cover so you can easily decide which one is for you.

 It’s important to remember that the cheapest deals are not always the best when you’re considering policy quotes.